tastisch-ch/scl-pumpfass/readme.md

-# Customer Files for XYZ
+# Customer Files for Schallberger AG

-Customer Files repo for abc.xyz
+Customer Files repo for pumpfass.ch

 ## Description

-This repo is beeing used to deliver custom functions and styles for the website and webshop of XYZ.
-It also serves customizations for Snipcart.
+This repo is beeing used to deliver custom functions and styles for the website of Schallberger AG - pumpfass.ch It also serves customizations for Snipcart.

 ## Help